Only a registered medical cannabis manufacturer is authorized to produce and manufacture medical cannabis.

 the section, including the square footage, that received the application by batch number;

-the amount of crop input that was applied; and
+either the amount or concentration of crop input, or both, that was applied;

-a copy of the label of the crop input applied.
+a copy of the label of the crop input applied; and

 At the time of planting, all plants must be tracked in a batch process with a unique batch number that must remain with the batch through final packaging.